 Getting closer to answers

-I met with a provider in Rhode Island, who is well known for his diagnostic work, and treating CRPS.
-After meeting with him for five and a half hours, there were a few medical conditions ruled in.
-I was diagnosed with Dystonia, a movement disorder causing involuntary muscle contractions and receptive twisting movements.
-The next diagnosis was a connective tissue disorder called Ehler- Danlos Syndrome (EDS).
+I met with a provider in Rhode Island, who is well known for his diagnostic work.
+After meeting with him for five and a half hours, there were a few medical conditions ruled in: Dystonia, Ehler- Danlos Syndrome (EDS), Thoracic Outlet Syndrome.
 It was determined the root cause of the Dystonia was coming from my spinal cord, and there was a strong belief I had a condition called Tethered Cord Syndrome (TCS).
 TCS is when your spinal cord is tethered to your tailbone.
 This condition is closely associated to Spina Bifida, and it’s something you’re born with.
-If the disorder isn’t treated immediately as a child, the damage becomes permanent; TCS mimics the symptoms of CRPS, and TCS was causing the Dystonia.
-95% of the time, TCS doesn’t show up on imaging, and the providers I needed to see were out of state.
+If the disorder isn’t treated immediately as a child, the damage becomes permanent; 95% of the time, TCS doesn’t show up on imaging, and the providers I needed to see were out of state.
 There was a major problem; I lost my health insurance six days later.
 I would have to wait 18 months until Medicare kicked in, in order to see out of state providers.
 In Massachusetts, diagnosing TCS has strict guidelines; the only way TCS can be treated, is if it showed up on imaging.

 Graduate school discrimination